cover-me/cover-me.github.io/_posts/2022-10-09-Export-qcodes-data-as-dat-for-qtplot.md

 title: Export Qcodes data as DAT for qtplot
 ---

 [Qcodes](https://github.com/QCoDeS/Qcodes) is a Python-based data acquisition framework for quantum measurement.
 It stores data in DB files. qtplot ([my fork repo](https://github.com/cover-me/qtplot)) is a convenient Python-based data visualization tool for analyzing and publication.
 One can apply math filters (such as a derivative in y direction and smooth), explore linecuts, play with the colorbar in qtplot.
-In this post I will show the readers how to export Qcodes datasets as DAT files so that they can be analyzed with qtplot.
+In this post I will show readers how to export Qcodes datasets as DAT files so that they can be analyzed with qtplot.

 # Why?